XraySpectroscopy/XAS-Data-Interchange/c/README.md

-Certain conditions that are non-conforming with the XDI specification but which do not preclude partial interpretation of the XDI file result in warning messages at this time.
+Certain conditions that are non-conforming with the XDI specification but which do not preclude partial interpretation of the XDI file result in warning messages issued by `XDI_readfile`.

-Validating the content of the XDI metadata is treated as a separate step.
-There are three main functions for this purpose:
+Validating the content of the XDI metadata is treated in three separate steps.
+The philosophy of use of the XDI library is:

+ 1. Read the XDI file, stopping only in the case of an unrecoverable error, then
+ 2. Check that the metadata identified in the specification as **required** are present, then
+ 3. Check that the metadata identified in the specification as **recommended** are present, then
+ 4. Validate each individual metadata item against its dictionary definition

+This allows an application to take a fine-grained approach to how strictly it will follow the details of the XDI specification.
+Thus, a file can be read and used with any level of validation -- including _no validation_ -- being performed.

+The three validation functions are:

 * `XDI_required_metadata`: This function tests that the pieces of metadata which are **required** by the specification are present in